Deovandski/fakktion/README.md

 9. Run the following commands to install addons:

 ```
 npm install --save-dev ember-cli-rails-addon@0.1.11

 ember install ember-cli-simple-auth

 ember install ember-cli-simple-auth-devise
 ```
 Some commands were skipped.
-If you don't have some of the requirements such as node.js please check the .travis.yml file
+If you don't have some of the requirements such as node.js please check the .travis.yml file.

 ## Usage